erdembeler/erdembeler/README.md

  ![](https://progress-bar.xyz/15/?width=500&title=Progress&color=007ACC)

-A social responsibility project specifically being developed for **Bilecik Municipality**.
+A social responsibility project specifically being developed for **Bilecik Belediyesi**.
 It focuses on mobile accessibility and smart dispatching to meet community needs.
 * **Status:** Currently in the architecture and prototyping phase.
 Full details and implementation roadmap will be shared soon.

 ---